Terahertz chiral sub-wavelength cavities breaking time-reversal symmetry via ultra-strong light-matter interaction: Heterostructures and fabrication

 \section{Heterostructures and fabrication}

 The samples were fabricated using GaAs/AlGaAs heterostructures grown by MBE.
 A number of different AlGaAs/GaAs heterostructures were used for the fabrication.
-For the single quantum well samples a double-side doped heterostructure was used with a nominal electron density of $\SI{4.5e11}{cm^{-2}}$, for the multiple quantum well samples heterostructures with 55 QWs and 83 QWs were used as a starting point with a similar electron density in each quantum well, these were then etched to the desired number of quantum wells by means of a slow sulphuric etch.
+For the single quantum well samples a double-side doped heterostructure referred to as EV2165 was used with a nominal electron density of $\SI{4.5e11}{cm^{-2}}$, for the multiple quantum well samples a heterostructure with 83 QWs were used as a starting point with a similar electron density in each quantum well, these were then etched to the desired number of quantum wells by means of a slow sulphuric etch.

 In a first step four patches consisting of Ti/Au \SI{7}{\nano\metre}/\SI{200}{\nano\metre} were deposited surrounding each cross using e-beam.
 All photolithography was performed using direct laser writing.